An outdoor home security camera will do help if:

 #2.
 Try the top 2 solutions for the wireless outdoor home security camera situation with no WiFi.

-If you live in a bad neighborhood, chances are that your outdoor property, include the outdoor home security camera, may be tampered or stolen or vandalized.
+If you live in a bad neighborhood, chances are that your outdoor property, include the outdoor home security camera, maybe tampered with or stolen or vandalized.

 Therefore, a vandal-proof outdoor security camera for your home is a good option.
-RLC-422, for example, reaches vandal proof IK10 standard.
+RLC-520, for example, comes with a low-profile dome design so it is less noticeable to vandals.

 A best outdoor security camera for home should have the options to record and store video footage, say, save the video footage on to an onboard SD card, to an NVR or DVR, to a computer, or to cloud.